 Mark LaBarbera became Valparaiso University’s director of athletics on July 1, 2004.

-In the classroom, Valpo student-athletes have earned Academic All-American accolades 17 times under LaBarbera’s watch.
-The athletic department also has consistently led Horizon League institutions in graduation rate and Graduation Success Rate, doing so in each of the last five years.
-In the most recent report, four Crusader teams earned the NCAA Public Recognition Award for ranking among the top 10 percent nationally within their respective sports in Academic Progress Rate.
+In the classroom, Valpo student-athletes have earned Academic All-American accolades 19 times under LaBarbera’s watch.
+In the most recent report, six Valpo teams earned the NCAA Public Recognition Award for ranking among the top 10 percent nationally within their respective sports in Academic Progress Rate.
+The athletic department also consistently ranked among the Horizon League's best in graduation rate and Graduation Success Rate, and led all league institutions in each of its last five years in the league.

-During his 12 years of service, LaBarbera has overseen a multitude of facility projects.
-The main arena of the Athletics-Recreation Center has been upgraded with a new playing floor, dedicated as Homer Drew Court, and a four-sided center court video display among other upgrades, while Hilltop Gymnasium has been renovated as well.
 Brown Field, the home of football and men’s and women's soccer, was renovated, including the installation of a new ProGrass playing surface and the addition of the Warren G. Hoger Track.
-Numerous upgrades have been made as well to Emory G. Bauer Field, Valparaiso University Softball Field, and Eastgate Field.
+Numerous upgrades have been made the Valpo Softball Complex.
 The Valparaiso University Tennis Complex and the Mosak Performance Center have been completed and a new fitness center developed.

 Prior to Valpo, LaBarbera served as an athletics administrator at the University of New Hampshire from 1999-2004 and at North Carolina State from 1989-1999.
 From 1984-1989 LaBarbera was the comptroller at Chicago’s North Park College, his alma mater.